-Every year, around this time, a PGCE trainee is preparing to meet their PGCE mentor in a few weeks.
+Every year, around this time, a PGCE trainee is preparing to meet their PGCE mentor or vice versa.
 And this year, more than ever, I’ve seen on Twitter ‘Anyone got some advice?
 I’m about to become a mentor/start teacher education.’

-The first thing to think about is that very first meeting.
+When looking at trainees, you’ve got to think about that very first meeting.
 We have undertaken a two year action research project into this ‘first meeting’, finding out just what mentors and trainees think are important questions for that first meeting.
+The distilled wisdom of hundreds of mentors and trainees can now be shown in the end set of questions which we recommend be explored for this first meeting.
 Some of them are quite obvious